Benefits Of Hauling For RLS Logistics

 (A) General Liability Insurance, including contractual liability and protective liability coverage (consistent with the indemnity obligation herein) in a combined single limit of not less than $1,000,000.00 per occurrence.

 (C) Cargo Insurance in an amount not less than $100,000.00 per shipment.
+Carrier shall procure a higher amount of insurance coverage if the shipment is valued more than $100,0000.
 Such insurance policy shall provide coverage to RLS, RLS’s customer or the owner and/or consignee for any loss, damage, or delay related to Goods transported under this Agreement.
 The coverage provided under the policy must not have any exclusion or restrictions of any type that would foreseeable preclude coverage relating to cargo claims.

 (D) Workers’ compensation insurance for Carrier’s employees in accordance with statutory requirements for all applicable jurisdictions.

 If Carrier’s insurance is threatened to be, or is, terminated, cancelled, suspended, reduced, or revoked, Carrier must immediately notify RLS.
-Carrier shall cause its insurance broker or carrier to provide RLS certificates or other evidence of the foregoing insurance coverage’s prior to commencing Services under this Agreement.
+Carrier shall cause its insurance RLS or carrier to provide RLS certificates or other evidence of the foregoing insurance coverage’s prior to commencing Services under this Agreement.
+Upon request of RLS, Carrier shall immediately provide RLS with full copies of the applicable insurance policies.
+Nothing in this Agreement shall be construed to avoid or limit Carrier’s liability under this Agreement to the amounts of such insurance or to any exclusion or deductible in any insurance policy

 (A) Loss or damage to property (other than cargo), or personal injury, including death, which may be sustained by the parties, their employees or third parties, arising out of or in connection with Carrier’s performance of the services set forth herein;